 That is, of course, unless the articles are one of the first and/or last words – then they should be capitalised.
-And if your articles are more than four letters, they might need to be capitalised too (depending on your referencing guide).
+And if your conjunctions are four letters or more (like however or because), they might or might not need to be capitalised too (depending on your referencing guide).

 OK, maybe understanding title case isn’t as easy as I thought.
 But it can be simpler if you know what you’re looking for.

-You don’t just need to look out for capitalising nouns, adverbs, and prepositions.
-Whether or not they’re capitalised might also depend on hyphens and colons.
+You don’t just need to know your adverbs from your prepositions.
+Whether or not a word is capitalised might also depend on hyphens and colons.

 If it’s all too much… automatically capitalise your titles